eiffel-community/eiffel/eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md

 The __data__ object consists of two main parts. __data.selectionStrategy__ identifies the strategy used to select the test cases and generate the recipe collection, while __data.batches__ or __data.batchesUri__ contain or reference, respectively, the recipes.
 The recipes are grouped in batches, which are used to control the order of execution of test cases.
 Every batch has a priority to let the test executor order them in sequence, but within each batch no assumptions are made as to the execution order the test cases.
 This way the recipe collection can either allow the executor a high degree of freedom in scheduling the test executions, and/or prescribe the exact sequential order in which they must be executed.
 Each event SHALL include one and only one of __data.batches__ and __data.batchesUri__.

-Finally, each recipe (__data.batches.recipes__) consists of two parts: the test case to execute, and the constraints of that execution.
+Each recipe (__data.batches.recipes__) consists of two parts: the test case to execute, and the constraints of that execution.
 The EiffelTestExecutionRecipeCollectionCreatedEvent does not control the syntax of these constraints, as the nature of such constraints are highly dependent on technology domain and test execution framework.
 That being said, there are three questions that typically need to be answered: what is the item under test, in what kind of environment is it to be tested, and what are the test parameters?
 Note the distinction between test case and test execution: it is perfectly legal for a single test case to appear multiple times within the same EiffelTestExecutionRecipeCollectionCreatedEvent, but (presumably) with different constraints.

+There are constraints both on batch-level as well as on recipe-level, the batch-level constraints shall apply on every single recipe in the batch while the recipe-level only apply on a single recipe.
+Both constraints can include the same information and care needs to be taken when both are used.
+The easiest would be to never cross constraints between batch-level and recipe-level and try to keep them separate as much as possible.
+If there are scenarios where the same constraint is used, recipe-level should be the one that is used; but this is highly dependent on technology domain and test execution framework as there might be reasons to use the batch-level constraint in this case.

 ## Data Members
 ### data.selectionStrategy